samsquire/additive-guis/README.md

 As a demonstration of how compact additive guis are to render interactive displays, this is an example Email viewer written as an additive GUI.
 You can run this yourself in `layout/layouter2.html`.
 Feel free to experiment with the syntax on the left of the live additive GUI editor.

+## declarative layouts - build layouts with statements rendering to HTML

+GUIs are buildable through declarative tuples where each statement changes the layout of an application.
+This is an idea inspired by  [RDF N3 triples](https://en.wikipedia.org/wiki/Notation3) and [Bloom lang](http://bloom-lang.net/).
+I call these additive GUIs because the code that generates the UI is a monotonically increasing set of statements that can arrive in any order and still produce a sensible, valid output GUI.
+The UI is changed by adding more rules, it is additive.
+This repository has an example offline implementation that renders a bootstrap grid discussed below.
+An online implementation would update in real time after a rule has changed. `layout/layouter.html` and `layout/layouter2.html` are online live implementation examples.

+Why is it important that the tuples are monotonically increasing?
+This is due to a property of [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) sets whereby they can be changed indepependly on different machines and unlike HTML, can be merged safely without conflict.
+HTML is difficult to diff as it is not line based.
+I plan to use Automerge to turn the additive GUI data structure into a CRDT that people can modify in parallel and still produce valid GUIs.
+This will let developers merge GUIs at run time.

 ## Email viewer

 This data produces an email viewer whereby you can select folders and select emails.